 Part 1 Background research & collecting ideas

-An important first step in the Library's strategic planning process was to gather information about and from the community we serve—and we did this in two ways: we hit the books and the Internet, and we hit the streets.
+- We gathered information about and from the community we serve in two ways: we hit the books and the Internet, and we hit the streets:

 Part 2 Creating the Plan

-After nearly six months of gathering relevant and timely information from Burlington residents and community partners, it was time for Library leaders to sort through all the data and ideas and identify BPL's key priorities over the next four years.library van
+After nearly six months of gathering relevant and timely information from Burlington residents and community partners, Library leaders sorted through all the data and ideas and identified BPL's key priorities over the next four years.